 - Layout, cut, and mark your main pattern pieces out of muslin.

 - Sew darts, pleats, tucks, shoulder seams of main pieces together using a basting stitch for easy removal.
 (You can also pin baste if you prefer.)

 - Try on the trial garment.

-- Then, remove the trial garment and transfer the adjustments to your sewing pattern.
+- Remove the trial garment and transfer the adjustments to your sewing pattern.

-- Use your adjusted pattern to lay out, cut, and mark your fashion fabric, adding 1″ fit insurance.
+- Use your adjusted pattern to layout, cut, and mark your fashion fabric.